Yews to Eucalypts

 Alice Hall 1849.

-Walter’s younger brother John Hancock would go on to marry Louisa’s younger sister Harriet Hall.
+4. Walter’s younger brother John Hancock would go on to marry Louisa’s younger sister Harriet Hall.

 There were a family of Hancock’s who had come to Port Elizabeth in the original 1820 settlement but whether they were relation to ours?
 I’ve currently no evidence or reason to support such a claim.
 Indeed this was a James Hancock who had hailed from Newcastle-upon-Lyme in Staffordshire England with his wife Ann Kennedy (who was from London.)
 Their son Samuel Hancock and his wife Mercy Cyrus were living (and having children) on the Eastern Cape around the same time that our Walter and Louisa Hancock would arrive.
 Both families had a child in 1860 at Port Elizabeth.

 On the 23rd May 1864 Walter and Louisa would arrive in the busy Port of Auckland aboard the Sir George Grey.
 The ship had come via the Cape of Good Hope (Port Elizabeth) in South Africa.
-Their first child Emma Sarah accompanied them.
+Their daughter Emma Sarah accompanied them.
 Walters occupation was given as a brick-maker.
 In the paper he was misprinted as William.
 (Papers Past, Shipping Intelligence, New Zealand).

 There was already a considerable contingency of Hancock’s in New Zealand before ours arrived.
 One of them was also a stonemason and whilst he is mentioned quite frequently, he is not our man.
-There was also another female Hancock who appears to have been a rather spectacular drunk who was recorded by the courts as ‘committed’ to her drinking.
+There was also another female Hancock who appears to have been a rather spectacular woman who was recorded by the courts as ‘committed’ to her drinking.
 Also not ours.

 New Zealand Herald 17 October 1866